PaulBenHill/cyclops/README.md

 ## Cyclops instructions

 The default behavior is to start the web server at http://127.0.0.1:11227.
 Command line options are available.
 See below.
+## Installation
+- Unzip the downloaded [release](https://github.com/PaulBenHill/cyclops/releases/tag/Cyclops-beta-1.1) where ever you want, the application is self contained.
 ## Windows Users:
-- double click on - cyclops.bat
+- double click on - cyclops.bat.
 ## Linux/IOS:
-- I can provide a binary, but it's untested for now
+- I can provide a binary, but it's untested for now.
-- Open terminal window
+- Open terminal window.
-- cd to Cyclops install directory
+- cd to where you unzipped the application
 - ./cyclops.exe

 ## Web server [http://127.0.0.1:11227](http://127.0.0.1:11227)